pa11y/pa11y/README.md

   - `axe`: run tests using [aXe-core][axe].
   - `htmlcs` (default): run tests using [HTML CodeSniffer][htmlcs]

 You can also write and publish your own runners.
 Pa11y looks for runners in your `node_modules` folder (with a naming pattern), and the current working directory.
-The first reporter found will be loaded.
+The first runner found will be loaded.
 So with this command:

 ```
-pa11y --reporter my-testing-tool http://example.com
+pa11y --runner my-testing-tool http://example.com
 ```

 The following locations will be checked: